distbit0/distbit.xyz/actually-impact-futures.md

 `spread(t) = price_yes(t) - price_no(t)`

 This is an association between two priced scenarios, not a causal effect by construction.
 A common cause can both change the event probability and move Bitcoin.
-If the branch worlds differ only through the event mechanism relevant to the asset, and sufficiently liquid conditional and spot markets draw on the same informed traders, the spread should approach those traders' best estimate of the event's effect.
-The shared trader set helps the same information enter both prices; it does not remove confounding or make the unrealised counterfactual observable.
+Absent such confounding, sufficient liquidity should make the spread close to the price impact eventually incorporated into spot, since the same informed traders can trade on the same information in both markets.

 The product settles to the market's estimate near the event, not to an objectively scored counterfactual.
 A trader is rewarded for anticipating the final pre-resolution market estimate.
 They are not rewarded merely for being right about an effect the source markets never price.

 The payoff unit is also a product choice.
 An absolute-dollar spread matches the loss on a fixed number of BTC and is useful for hedging.
-A percentage spread such as `price_yes / price_no - 1`, or a log-price difference, is more useful for speculation when unrelated asset moves act multiplicatively.
+A percentage spread such as `price_yes / price_no - 1`, or a log-price difference, is likely more useful for speculation when unrelated asset moves act multiplicatively.
 If both conditional prices double for an unrelated reason, the dollar spread doubles while the percentage and log spreads remain unchanged.

 ## Why ordinary conditional positions do not isolate the spread